 The three most common reasons this can happen are.

 You should choose a reputable company to go diving with.
 There are other risks than getting left behind.
-For example, having insufficient air, as just happens way more often.
+For example, having insufficient air just happens way more often.

-The hardest tip but the most important one.
+The hardest tip but the most important one is stay calm.
 In the majority of the cases, the other divers will figure out that they forgot someone and will come back.

-The best to survive and get identified from distance is to use your signaling devices.
+The best to survive and get identified from distance is to use your signalling devices.
 They are made for this situation, so please, use them.

 In the movie Open Water, the characters do not call a boat because they say it is not “their” boat.
 If you get left behind, every boat is your boat.
 Call every boat you see!

-Here is a run thought some of the tools you should consider bringing.
+Here is a run through some of the tools you should consider bringing.

 Having a torch comes in handy if you get separated while on night dives or if you are diving in poor visibility.
 A small torch is useful to get the attention of the boat and makes it easier for the boat to find you at the surface.